 All staff attend training on various SEND issues throughout the year.
 We attend staff training to share knowledge, strategies, and experiences and to ensure consistency of the school's approach for children with SEND.
 Teachers and support staff attend training run by outside agencies that are relevant to the needs of the children they are working with.
 The SENCO works very closely with specialists who provide advice and direct support regularly.
 Within school, there are staff members trained in Team Teach, Precision Teaching, Dyslexia, Memory Magic, Lego Therapy, Intensive Interaction, and specific interventions tailored to individual pupils' needs.

 School Office: 02476443333 or admin.sjf@romeromac.com

-Principal: Mrs Williams d.williams@romeromac.com
+Executive Principal: Mrs Williams d.williams@romeromac.com

-SENCO: Mrs Grainger and Miss Mullen s.grainger@romeromac.com and r.mullen@romeromac.com
+SENCO: Miss Mullen r.mullen@romeromac.com